deaktator/deaktator.github.io/_posts/2017-03-04-aloha-4-lessons-learned.md

 Since [ModelFactoryImpl](https://github.com/eHarmony/aloha/blob/master/aloha-core/src/main/scala/com/eharmony/aloha/factory/ModelFactory.scala)
-is parameterized by a [`MorphableAuditor[U,N,B]`](https://github.com/eHarmony/aloha/blob/master/aloha-core/src/main/scala/com/eharmony/aloha/audit/MorphableAuditor.scala), `ModelFactoryImpl` is also parameterized the type `N`, the natural output type of the top-level models it produces.
+is parameterized by a [`MorphableAuditor[U,N,B]`](https://github.com/eHarmony/aloha/blob/master/aloha-core/src/main/scala/com/eharmony/aloha/audit/MorphableAuditor.scala), `ModelFactoryImpl` is also parameterized by the type `N`, the natural output type of the top-level models it produces.
 Parameterizing the `ModelFactoryImpl` by `N` could have been avoided because morphable auditors can create new auditors for a different natural output type but I *want* Aloha users to know the natural output type of the models produced